Forcepoint/fp-pta-ansible-docker-artifactory/README.md

 and the [JFrog Artifactory Release Notes](https://www.jfrog.com/confluence/display/RTF/Release+Notes).

 Setup the host to configure and start Artifactory Pro and associated docker containers.
 HTTPS is enabled by default.
 Be aware that you may need to add an intermediate cert for it.
-I had to do this for Red Hat's CND.

-1. You have to figure out what the intermediate cert is that you need.
-   You can do this by running an openssl command to get the common name of the cert, then searching the web for it.
-You'll end up at the certificate issuer's webpage as they maintain the list of intermediate certs.
-If you're being extra careful, verify the checksum's match of the cert you 'think' is the one on their website versus the one referenced by the cert you have.
-   I won't go into how to do that.
-Download the pem file.
-2. This [page](https://www.digicert.com/ssl-support/pem-ssl-creation.htm) told me how to combine the pem files together - just open them in a text editor and just append the contents of the intermediate cert's pem file onto the certicate's pem file.
-Once combined, you're good to go.
+You can now do this with Artifactory's UI.

 One additional thing to note about Artifactory's certificate is how you intend to use docker.
 You should consult Artifactory's documentation about hosting docker repositories.